drioemgaoin/MVCGetStarted/Readme.md

 ### Http Handler

-It is a class that runs a response to the incoming request.
+It is a class that provides a response to the incoming request.

 To create a custom http handler, you need to create a class that derives from IHttpHandler
 ```C#